-The Senior Manager for Infrastructure & Planning has delegated powers to determine planning and related applications.
+The Senior Officer for Planning has delegated powers to determine planning and related applications.
 Major applications and those relating to strategic decisions will require a Full Council decision and the Planing Protocol has been reviewed to make it clearer under what circumstances other applications can be called to Full Council by Members of Council.
 Applications requiring a Full Council decision will be determined at Full Council meetings which meet around once a month.
 The calendar of committee meetings can be found here.
-Information on the conduct of Officers and Members whilst handling applications can be found in the Planning Protocol which was recently and revised and updated as of 2018.
+Information on the conduct of Officers and Members whilst handling applications can be found in the Planning Protocol was revised and updated in 2018.

 Because of the need for neighbour notifications, statutory consultations with external bodies such as Historic England, Natural England and other organisations and time for consideration by officers, you should allow 8 weeks to get a decision on your planning application (this does not include any pre or post application processes such as pre-application advice or discharge of conditions applications).
 A valid planning application including correct forms and fees (as prescribed by central Government), site plan, existing and proposed drawings and other documents required must be received before it can be registered as valid.